What are Dental Implants?

 Patients and dentists strive to maintain natural teeth.
 When a natural tooth is damaged, restoration of the tooth is always the best option as long as the fix is predictable and cost-effective.
 Dental implants are the best solution for replacing teeth that cannot be fixed and for replacing teeth that are already missing.
 There is no need to use other teeth for support when implants are used.
 For patients, this means less dentistry, and less dentistry leads to more stable results.
 Patients with dental implants can eat and socialize with complete confidence.
 Dental implants are made of medical-grade titanium- the same material used in orthopedic surgery for bone fracture repair, and joint replacement surgery.
 Research studies prove that dental implants last much longer than any other method of tooth replacement.
 In fact, dental implants frequently last forever.

-Call Shoreline Office Phone Number Shoreline Office Phone Number 206-542-1313 to schedule your dental implant consultation with Dr. Hooe today.
+Call Shoreline Office Phone Number North Sound Oral Surgery Phone Number 206-542-1313 to schedule your dental implant consultation with Dr. Hooe today.

 Why should I replace a missing or failing tooth?

 When a tooth is lost, chewing efficiency is diminished.
 Confidence in social situations may be lost due to the unappealing look of a missing tooth.
-Statistically, there is a significantly greater chance of loosing a tooth next to the missing one, as teeth tip and shift position.
+Statistically, there is a significantly greater chance of losing a tooth next to the missing one, as teeth tip and shift position.
 When a tooth is removed, the bone that was supporting it will shrink away over time.
-This creates a poor foundation for replacement of the tooth.
+This creates a poor foundation for the replacement of the tooth.
 Additionally, bone loss will effect facial contours by increasing wrinkles and sags.
 These problems are avoided when teeth are replaced with dental implants.